dsvcvxds3424/image-processing-system/README.md

     ```
 3. Test the APIs:

-       - Use Postman or curl to test the /upload and /status endpoints.
+   -Use Postman or curl to test the /upload and /status endpoints.

 ## Test with Postman